harrisonwr/Cheatsheet/ROS.md

 # Install rosinstall
 $ sudo apt-get install python-rosinstall

+# Recommend to install
+# install this if you want to go through the tutorial
+$ sudo apt-get install ros-indigo-ros-tutorials

+# install rqt
+$ sudo apt-get install ros-indigo-rqt
+$ sudo apt-get install ros-indigo-rqt-common-plugins

+# we want to install ros-ingigo-turtlesim.
+# If you have not install rqt yet, put ros-indigo-rqt and ros-indigo-rqt-common-plugins
+$ sudo apt-get install ros-indigo-rqt ros-indigo-rqt-common-plugins ros-<distro>-turtlesim

 ```
 #### Run Turtle Simulation
 ##### you should be able to see a blue screen with a turtle in the middle